gmprojects-ctrl/Wiki_Encyclopedia/README.md

 - **crt-notes** creates notes.
   The *-p* options creates a note with the name beginning with PN and then the time, date and a random number.

+- **openwiki** Uses nnn and tmux to create a basic file explorer for the wiki